 Swindon writers.
 Please do further research to look at the details and titles

 This list is a little rushed and random.
-There will be many other Swindon writers!
+There are no doubt many other Swindon writers!

 Angela James, The Golden Moonbeam trilogy.

 Episodic, urban fantasy webcomic Spare Keys for Strange Doors, Lucy Lyall.